Not Just Living Longer, But Living Better

 What Can We Do About Aging?

 Someday we will all die (most likely) and trying to deny the inevitability of death would be an incredible waste of time and energy and would distract us from living the adventurous life that we desire.
-So, the goal is not to find the proverbial fountain of youth and live forever, but to minimize its effects, raise the downward trajectory, and extend the healthy and fit years so we can squeeze in as many more years of adventure as possible.
+So, the goal is not to find the proverbial fountain of youth and live forever, but to minimize its effects, raise the downward trajectory, and extend our healthy and fit years so we can squeeze in as many more years of adventure as possible.

 Getting Our Heads Into It